 This charmer massif, rising from the Mediterranean plains with its immaculate rocks, exerts an extraordinary appeal even if observed from a distance.
-Sainte-Victoire has different summits lined up along the extended summit ridge; starting from the West we observe the Croix de Provence 946 m, the Signal, the Baou des Vespres 1011 m and Pic des Mouches 1010 m, where it's located a beautiful "table d'orientation".
+The Montagne Sainte-Victoire has different summits lined up along its extended summit ridge; starting from the West we observe the Croix de Provence 946 m, the Signal, the Baou des Vespres 1011 m and the Pic des Mouches 1010 m, where it's located a beautiful "table d'orientation".
 The culminating summit, which is only one meter higher than the Pic des Mouches, is the Baou des Vespres.
 Amongst these summits the most famous is the Croix de Provence 946 m with its 19 metres high cross; although not placed on the highest point of the mountain, it stands out from the ridge far more than the Baou des Vespres and Pic des Mouches.

 The massif is mainly built by beautiful white and grey limestones, while in the lower part other rock structures are also present, like the conglomerates.
-This is giving the range a palette of vivid colours, besides white also all variants of red.
+This morphology gives to the range a palette of vivid colours, besides white also all variants of red.
 The two sides of the massif are very different: to the North a steppe which at the bottom land gives way to the forest of oaks and pines of Aleppo, sloping towards the Vallon de Delubre and the village of Vauvenargues, to the South a seemingly insurmountable sunny wall, mostly a sheer, almost vertical drop, while the Northern side is far less steep.
 On the area various karst phaenomena can be seen.
 One such example are rock windows or in some cases deep caves, such as for example Garagaï gouffre.
-West of the mountain is the well known town Aix en Provence.
+West of the mountain is the well known town of Aix en Provence.
 To the NE of the mountain two artificial lakes can be seen.
 The dam of the lower one is called Barrage Zola, after its architect Francesco Zola, the father of the well known writer Emile Zola.
 This dam and the higher Barrage de Bimont were constructed already in the middle of 19th century, ensuring manageable water resources for the whole area.